greggman/hft-gamepad-api/README.md

 a custom HappyFunTimes controller if you want to do anything um, custom?
 A few things you could without a custom contoller are for example register a handler to be notified if the user changes their name or if they're busy in the system menu.

+`queue`

+A function you can call to remove this gamepad from the *active* gamepads and put them in the queue of waiting players.
+If you set a maxGamepads setting then any players over the limit are in a queue of waiting players.
+Calling `queue` on a gamepad takes an active player's gamepad and puts it on the waiting list letting the longest waiting player into the game.
+If there no players waiting this is a no-op.

+2 use cases come to mind.
+One, you have a life based game.
+Each time a player dies you call `gamepad.queue()` on that player's gamepad letting the next player play.
+Another is you have a round based game.
+At the end of a round you call `gamepad.queue()` on all players to get a fresh set of players.